 The ward furniture was also a little worst for wear.
 The beds and side cabinets were made of metal and had started to show the effects of years of exposure to the humid atmosphere of Borneo.

-One of the nice things that happened whilst I was in the hospital was I got plenty of visitors.
-This included Sheng from KWR, the reps from Exo Travel, the local tour company and my fellow gooner Kenneth.
+One of the nice things that happened whilst I was in hospital I got plenty of visitors.
+This included Sheng from KWR, the reps from Exo Travel, the local tour company and my fellow Gooner Kenneth.
 Everyone was so kind.

 Before leaving the hospital we had to pay my bill.
 For my emergency room visit, three nights in the hospital and loads of drugs the total charge was $168.
 That is about half the cost of a visit to see my doctor at their office back in the US!

-With broken ribs I couldn’t carry my backpack or pull my suitcase.
-Somehow Karen managed to carry both backpacks and handle two suitcases – but we did get some funny looks as we traveled through airports.
+With broken ribs, I couldn’t carry my backpack or pull my suitcase.
+Somehow Karen managed to carry both backpacks and handle two suitcases – but we did get some funny looks as we travelled through airports.
 My chivalrous persona was badly dented!

 We had a couple of days of rest in the Marriott in Kota Kinabalu, our peace was only disturbed by the hoards of drunken US marines on shore leave.
 Our first thought was to get early flights back to the US, but I needed extra legroom, and the best offer we got from Singapore Airlines was for two business class tickets $15,000.
 So, we decided to stay and travel to Singapore and spend a few days there.

 My injuries were quite bad.
 The first day or two it was just swelling, but then the bruising came out and blood started leeching around my body!